tinosulzer/travis-ci-latex-pdf/README.md

 #### Pro:

-* Uses pdflatex.
+* Uses pdflatex
 * Automatically installs packages needed
+* Works with Biber

 #### Con:
-* You need to specify how much times to compile.
+* You need to specify how much times to compile
-* Build time is very long.
+* Build time is very long

 Build time example file: 5-8 minutes